Ryan Howard: Atlanta Braves

 On April 6, 2017, Howard signed with the Atlanta Braves in a minor-league contract.
 Howard started with Braves extended spring training in Florida before he was assigned to the Gwinnett Braves of the International League.
 If he was added to the 40-man roster, he would have received a $120,000 minor-league salary or a $750,000 major-league salary, plus potential bonuses based on plate appearances.
 Braves general manager John Coppolella explained that Howard's signing was "just a no-risk proposition for a player with good makeup who was excellent in the second half last season, he's in good shape and has been training and waiting for an opportunity."
 However, he hit just .184 with one home run and 11 strikeouts in 42 plate appearances for Gwinnett, and was released on May 8.

 Colorado Rockies

 On August 12, 2017, Howard agreed to a minor league contract with the Colorado Rockies and was assigned to the Triple-A Albuquerque Isotopes.
 In 16 games for the Triple–A Albuquerque Isotopes, Howard batted just .192/.185/.442 with 3 home runs and 8 RBI.
 He elected free agency on November 6.

 On September 4, 2018, Howard announced his retirement via an article appearing on The Players' Tribune.

-Indianapolis Clowns (Bananaball)
+Indianapolis Clowns (Banana Ball)

 On October 9, 2025, Howard was named the "primetime coach" of the new Indianapolis Clowns, the sixth team in the Banana Ball Championship League.
 The clowns are an homage to the Indianapolis Clowns from Negro league baseball.